-If you read my recent book review on The New Bohemians: Cool and Collected Homes you will see a lot of design elements from the Bohemian style as well as Indian elements in my living room.
+If you read my recent book reviews on The New Bohemians: Cool and Collected Homes and Marrakesh By Design you will see a lot of design elements from the Bohemian style as well as Indian elements in my living room.
 I am linking to products that I purchased online in case you want to check them out.
 So, grab a cup of tea or coffee and enjoy the pictures.

 I am starting out with my favorite spot in our living room, the “Moroccan Sitting Area.”
 I have a nice faux fur rug, Handmade Decorative Cushion Covers, Indian pouf ottoman cover, Tapestry , a ceramic elephant, a fern and some rosemary.
 My oldest loves to sit on the ottoman while doing his reading homework and watching movies.
 Because he moves all the pillows around to support his back and feet I have dubbed him my “Little Sultan.”
 If you are interested in learning how to hang a wall tapestry, my hubby has a tutorial HERE, on his blog.